baymlab/wastewater_analysis/README.md

 can all be installed through [bioconda](http://bioconda.github.io).
 We run the following script to call variants:

-    pipeline/call_variants.sh reference_set <path_to_main_ref_fasta>
+    pipeline/call_variants.sh reference_set <full_path_to_main_ref_fasta>

+Please make sure to provide the full path to the main reference sequence (for example `/Users/username/wastewater_analysis/references/ref.fa`).

-Based on these allele frequencies, we select sequences per lineage such that all mutations with an allele frequency of at least 50% were captured at least once.
+Based on the resulting allele frequencies, we select sequences per lineage such that all mutations with an allele frequency of at least 50% were captured at least once.

     python pipeline/select_samples.py -m <GISAID_metadata.tsv> -f <GISAID_sequences.fasta> -o reference_set --vcf reference_set/*_merged.vcf.gz --freq reference_set/*_merged.frq